 3. Portfolio Management Software

 Portfolio management software acts as a complement to financial planning tools in an RIA tech stack.
-In terms of what kind of capabilities you should be looking for here, that can include things like rebalancing, trading, tax management, as well as legacy or estate planning.
+In terms of capabilities, you should look for features such as rebalancing, trading, tax management and estate planning.
 You may also be interested in software that incorporates tools for risk management, data aggregation and/or lead generation.

 If you’d like to separate some of those functions and you have the budget to do so, you might consider separate tools for trading and rebalancing, or a different software program that handles risk analysis.
 Of course, a more centralized approach could mean less jumping back and forth between tools or programs to manage client portfolios.